SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-pasta-4-life/README.md

 ## USE EXISTING:

+#### Response structure: {success: boolean, payload: data}

-1. Begin to make the get handlers and helper functions work
+1. #### Begin to make the get handlers and helper functions work

 - create query string in helper function,
 - pool query string accessing database,
 - return result.rows,
-- in app.js await for a data from body request,
+- in app.js await for a data from helper function,
-- send back response containing data,
+- send back response containing data (res 200),
 - catch any errors.

-2. Make a POST requests working
+2. #### Make a POST requests working

+- create query string in helper function (dynamic values for object properties - $1, $2),
+- create a new director from body request,
+- pool query string accessing database,
+- return result.rows[0],
+- in app.js await for a data from helper function,
+- send back response containing data (res 200),
+- catch any errors.